 |Orthodox Church of France, Evangelical Orthodox Church, American Orthodox Catholic Church

-Each sect has different reasons for not being in full communion with others, but most splintered off due to doctrinal disagreements or as a result of tension and dissatisfaction with leaders in the tradition.
+Each sect has different reasons for not being in full communion with others but most splintered off due to doctrinal disagreements or as a result of tension and dissatisfaction with leaders in the tradition.
 (Also see Non-Denominational vs Catholic: What’s the Difference?)

 Denominations in the Protestant tradition aren’t referred to as being in “full communion” with leaders and other churches in the tradition because there is no centralized authority like in Roman Catholicism and Eastern Orthodoxy.